 OpenAI’s ChatGPT has forever altered the direction of technology and how we work.
 It seems like every day there's a new report or exam that ChatGPT has taken, often with impressive results.

 In fact, it reached 100 million users in just 60 days, setting a record that has now been broken by Threads.

-In this article, we’ll explore all the latest statistics you’d want to know about, including details from recent studies, number of users, growth, and estimated revenue.
+In this article, we’ll explore all the latest statistics you’d want to know about, including the number of users, details from recent studies, growth, and estimated revenue.

-According to the latest data, ChatGPT has over 100 million monthly active users.
+According to the latest data, ChatGPT has over 180 million monthly users.